Maanuj-Vora/Many-Api/README.md

 ## What is this?
 Many-Api is essentially a gathering of multiple RESTful Api's which can be used by all.

+For some examples, check out the implementation branch!

 Currently it has
 - [x] ATLA Quotes
 - [x] Jokes